John Calvin: Reform work commences (1536–1538)

 As the year progressed, Calvin and Farel's reputation with the council began to suffer.
 The council was reluctant to enforce the subscription requirement, as only a few citizens had subscribed to their confession of faith.
 On 26 November, the two ministers hotly debated the council over the issue.
-Furthermore, France was taking an interest in forming an alliance with Geneva and as the two ministers were Frenchmen, councilors had begun to question their loyalty.
+Furthermore, France was taking an interest in forming an alliance with Geneva and as the two ministers were Frenchmen, councillors had begun to question their loyalty.
 Finally, a major ecclesiastical-political quarrel developed when the city of Bern, Geneva's ally in the reformation of the Swiss churches, proposed to introduce uniformity in the church ceremonies.
 One proposal required the use of unleavened bread for the Eucharist.
 The two ministers were unwilling to follow Bern's lead and delayed the use of such bread until a synod in Zurich could be convened to make the final decision.
 The council ordered Calvin and Farel to use unleavened bread for the Easter Eucharist.
 In protest, they refused to administer communion during the Easter service.
 This caused a riot during the service.
 The next day, the council told Farel and Calvin to leave Geneva.

 Farel and Calvin then went to Bern and Zurich to plead their case.
 The resulting synod in Zurich placed most of the blame on Calvin for not being sympathetic enough toward the people of Geneva.
 It asked Bern to mediate with the aim of restoring the two ministers.
 The Geneva council refused to readmit the two men, who then took refuge in Basel.
 Subsequently, Farel received an invitation to lead the church in Neuchâtel.
 Calvin was invited to lead a church of French refugees in Strasbourg by that city's leading reformers, Martin Bucer and Wolfgang Capito.
 Initially, Calvin refused because Farel was not included in the invitation, but relented when Bucer appealed to him.
 By September 1538 Calvin had taken up his new position in Strasbourg, fully expecting that this time it would be permanent; a few months later, he applied for and was granted citizenship of the city.